Should You Worry About Heavy Metals?

 Some interesting studies/articles surrounding heavy metal risks include:

-Remember, heavy metals can be found in our food and water supply (including baby food and formula), vaccines, and silver fillings.
+Remember, heavy metals can be found in our food and water supply (including baby food and formula), vaccines, clothing, and most dental fillings.
 Heavy metals can also be found in hygiene supplies like deodorant, body wash, shampoo, conditioner, makeup, and more.

 I highly recommend detoxing from heavy metals if you can, but this is not an option for people with metal fillings or other forms of heavy metals in the body.
-When I did my heavy metal detox, I used herbs to detox heavy metals while following Earthley's Vaccine Detox Protocol, including their herbal tincture, Vaccine Detox.
+When I did my heavy metal detox, I used herbs to detox heavy metals.
+When I do my next heavy metal detox, I plan to try Jagielolia’s Binder + All-in-One Detox.